mlanza/solomode/docs/creators-guide.md

 * All registrations will be reviewed within **3 days** of entry.  **Mind your geekmail once you register and respond promptly to ensure yours clears.**  Once it does, you're in!
 Rest easy.

 ## Design Tips
-While there are no rules for creating your solo mode, please read [Pedersen's advice](https://boardgamegeek.com/blogpost/37830/automa-approach-i-method-making-solitaire-modes-mu), especially his admonition to "Find the soul of the multiplayer experience."
+While you can create any kind of solo mode you like, please read [Pedersen's advice](https://boardgamegeek.com/blogpost/37830/automa-approach-i-method-making-solitaire-modes-mu), especially his admonition to "Find the soul of the multiplayer experience."

-Some designers, rather than create solo modes, used existing games as a canvas on which to create new solitaire experiences.
+Some designers, rather than create solo modes, used existing games as a canvas on which to create solitaire experiences.
 While this is allowed I suspect more players will prefer solo modes.

 The benefit to solo modes is most of the base rules stand.
 This helps keep solo mode rules shorter than new solitaire experiences.
 And short rules are certainly more inviting.